Meet Amy Marrone and Relative Rhythm

 Meet Emma Bennett!

 Emma has been playing and singing since she was 14 years old.
 She has performed in front of thousands of people at the Missouri State FFA Talent Show as well as competing in several other smaller talent shows around the South West Missouri area.
-Emma also enjoys playing during the breaks of her grandfather’s band “Sober as a Judge” and is excited to sing at the Sunflower Festival.
+Emma has become a songwriter, as well, and is headed to Belmont University in Nashville this fall where she will major in Song Writing and Music Business.
+We are excited that Emma will perform twice this year at the Sunflower Festival.